cra1gg/exceltonotepad/README.md

 ```
 a b c d ...
 p
+yes|no
+yes|no
 ```
 where x, y, z, and p are space delimited column lengths of columns A, B, C, and D in excel respectively.
 You can include an infinite number of columns. p is the column on which to split the data into separate files, leave this as -1 to ignore.
+Lines 3 and 4 are for retaining headers and footers respectively.
+Specify each as "yes" or "no" to retain headers/footers or not.